Webix 11.3 Released Read More Core enhancements, smarter Colorboard, and more powerful Rich Text Editor.

 Hello David!
 Nice to meet you.
 Tell us, please, about your experience in the IT-sphere?

 Now I work for my parents, they are in their late 70s, they own a pharmaceutical testing lab.
 We test drugs and medication produced by apothecaries.
 They have to be compliant with state regulations and the US Federal Drug Administration.
 We should be sure that medication is safe to use and there is enough of it.
 30 people work for us.
 We need to present our findings to customers, who are apothecary shops, efficiently.
 In the past, we printed PDF files and posted them to web servers but it was difficult to manage.
 I looked for a database-driven solution.
 We tried various things.
 First, we settled on Sencha, but for me, it became too difficult to handle.
-I found Webix which is a much simpler platform for one developer, and I was able to make a robust solution for our customers.
+I found Webix UI is a much simpler platform for solo developers, and I was able to create a robust data management solution for our pharmaceutical customers in just a few months.
 It took me only a few months to develop and I am impressed.

 Great to hear that!
 How did you learn about Webix?